 The successful candidate must have a minimum of three years of paralegal experience and three years of general experience.
 We encourage applications from both college graduates and those who do not possess a college degree but have equivalent experience.
 Computer litigation support experience and familiarity with the Western District of Washington are preferred.
 Spanish fluency is a plus.
 Essential for this position are the abilities to manage a challenging caseload, organize case materials, determine priorities, work flexible hours, possess a reputation for integrity, work in a team environment and also independently, have excellent oral and written communication and people skills, be proficient in technology, possess a valid driver’s license, and be able to drive.

-This is a full-time position with federal salary and benefits based on qualifications and experience.
-The starting salary range is $67,816 to $114,219 depending on experience.
-The salary will be based on qualifications and years of relevant experience consistent with federal guidelines and regulations.
+The position has federal benefits and a starting salary range of $70,821 to $119,281 with the potential for promotion.
+The salary will be based on education and years of relevant experience consistent with federal guidelines and regulations.
 This position is dependent on federal funding and subject to mandatory Electronic Funds Transfer (direct deposit).
-Employment will be considered provisional pending the successful outcome of a background fingerprint check.
-To qualify, an applicant must meet U.S. citizenship or immigration status requirements for employment.
-See:https://www.uscourts.gov/careers/search-judiciary-jobs/citizenship-requirements-employment-judiciary
+Employment will be provisional pending the successful outcome of a background fingerprint check.
+A prior criminal conviction is not necessarily disqualifying.

 Federal Public Defender